Faculty / Staff Resources Student Resources

 Camille Dieterle | Photo by Hannah Benet

-USC Peace Garden, led by Camille Dieterle, Associate Professor of Clinical Occupational Therapy, transformed a little-used lot near USC’s University Park Campus into a garden wellness space that is being used for education, research and programs serving the community.
-The purpose is to promote and demonstrate environmental sustainability, social and environmental justice, health promotion and wellness and community safety.
+The mission of the USC Peace Garden is to help people connect to nature in their daily lives in the heart of the city.
+Led by Camille Dieterle, associate professor of clinical occupational therapy, the garden wellness space near USC’s University Park Campus offers education, research and programs serving the community.
+Its purpose is to promote and demonstrate environmental sustainability, social and environmental justice, health promotion and wellness and community safety.

-Peace Garden is designed to attract partners and participants from around the University and the surrounding community ongoingly.
-Current partners include Chan Division of Occupational Science and Occupational Therapy, the USC Office of Sustainability, SOLA Community Peace Center, USC Office of Diversity, Equity and Inclusion, USC Arts & Climate Collective (ACC) and USC Landscape Architecture.
-(Planning for future partners includes the DPS Cadet program, USC Hillel, Annenberg’s Civic Paths and more to come.)
+The Peace Garden is designed to attract partners and participants from around the university and the surrounding community, including the USC Chan Division of Occupational Science and Occupational Therapy, the USC Office of Sustainability, SOLA Community Peace Center, USC Culture Journey, Arts & Climate Collective (ACC), USC Landscape Architecture, USC Hillel, Annenberg’s Civic Paths and more.